Photo by interstid/Shutterstock

 AFAR editors reflect on the challenges faced—and decisions made—regarding this year’s less-than-festive season.

 This story was originally published on October 29, 2020.
-It was updated November 18, 2020, to reflect the ever-changing nature of Thanksgiving travel plans during COVID.
+It was updated December 10, 2020, to reflect the ever-changing nature of holiday travel plans during COVID.

 As New York City attempts to hold off a winter COVID spike, Mayor Bill de Blasio went so far as to ask New Yorkers—those constantly moving millions—to stay put this holiday season.
 “I hate to say it, but I have to urge all New Yorkers: Do not travel out of state for the holidays,” de Blasio said during a press briefing in late October.
 “Realize that by doing that, unfortunately, you could be putting yourself and your family in danger.